Friday, May 26, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 For the first time, you almost won’t need to pick and choose in wired performance.
 “Almost” because you’d still have to juggle between 2.5GbE and 10GbE.

-The router’s four 2.5Gbps ports are all LANs — you can’t turn any of them into a WAN port.
+The router's four 2.5Gbps ports are all LANsโ€”you can't turn any of them into a WAN port.
 But you can combine two into a Link Aggregation connection to deliver a 5Gbps link.
-That’s a nice touch though I’m unaware of any current 2.5Gbps switch or devices supporting the same feature.
+That's a nice touch though I'm unaware of any current 2.5Gbps switch or devices supporting the same feature.

-Of the two 10Gbps ports, the Multi-Gig/SFP+ combo is the default WAN port — keep that in mind for the setup process — but you can switch that function to the other in case you need the SFP+ on the LAN side.
+Of the two 10Gbps ports, the Multi-Gig/SFP+ combo is the default WAN portโ€”keep that in mind for the setup processโ€”but you can switch that function via the web interface to the other in case you need the SFP+ on the LAN side.
+Only one of the 10Gbps ports can work as the WAN at a timeโ€”you can not use both for a Dual-WAN setup.

-TP Link Archer BE800 BE19000 Tri band Wi Fi 7 Router Combo Port
+TP-Link Archer BE800 BE19000 Tri band Wi-Fi 7 Router Combo Port

 A closeup of the TP-Link Archer BE800’s network ports.
 Note the RJ45/SFP+ Combo.

-Overall, the Archer’s Multi-Gig support is excellent — the best so far in home routers — but it could be better if it had all 10Gbps ports or allowed turning one of the 2.5Gbps into the WAN, leaving the 10Gbps ones as LAN.
+Overall, the Archer's Multi-Gig support is excellentโ€”the best so far in home routersโ€”but it could be better if it had all 10Gbps ports or allowed turning one of the 2.5Gbps into the WAN, leaving the 10Gbps ones as LAN.

 As is, you’ll need to add a 10Gbps switch, such as the Zyxel XS1930-12HP, TP-Link’s own TL-SX1008, or TRENDnet TEG-S750, to have a top-notch wired network.